Sammaiah-Guguloth/BeyondChats/server/README.md

 }
 ```

-Note: Assuming the base URL is /api/articles, as per standard routing.
+Note: The base URL is /api/v1/articles.

-This completes Phase 1 of the assignment.
+This completes Phase 1 (Data Collection) and Phase 2 (AI Content Enhancement) of the assignment.